apache/trafficserver/doc/plugins/regex_remap.en.rst

     ... @pparam=maps.reg @pparam=profile

 Profiling is very low overhead, and the information is dumped to ``traffic.out``, located in the log directory.
+This information is useful to optimize the order of your regular expression, such that the most common matches appears early in the file.
 In order to force a profile dump, you can do

 ::
     $ sudo touch remap.config
     $ sudo traffic_line -x

-By default, only the path and query string of the URL is provided for the regular expressions to match.
+By default, only the path and query string of the URL are provided for the regular expressions to match.
 The following optional parameters can be used to modify the plugin instance behavior: